vin1703/DigitalOpenBoard/README.md

-Introducing our revolutionary "Digitel Board Web Application," a dynamic platform designed to revolutionize online teaching and note-taking experiences.
+Introducing our revolutionary "Digital Board Web Application," a dynamic platform designed to revolutionize online teaching and note-taking experiences.
 Seamlessly integrating into live classes, this application empowers educators to deliver engaging lectures, interact with students in real time, and create an interactive learning environment like never before.

 With a user-friendly interface, students can effortlessly make notes during live classes, jotting down important points and annotations to enhance their understanding.
 The application's versatility extends further with functionalities that enable users to insert images and external media, fostering immersive learning experiences and accommodating various teaching styles.
 ![first](https://github.com/hiteshnitkkr/DigitelOpenBoard/assets/97216404/7f36072d-8467-4e36-a091-a091236863d5)